13 Clever Ways to Attract Owls and Predatory Birds to Your Winter Garden

 By Aria Moore

-Winter is a time when the garden often goes silent, but it doesn’t have to remain that way.
+Winter may quiet your garden, but it doesn’t have to stay that way.

-Here are some tips to turn your garden into a haven for these majestic creatures.
+Here’s how to transform your garden into a welcoming sanctuary for these majestic hunters.

 © Heritage Conservancy